Alberto Zamarbide

 Alberto Zamarbide (born 23 August 1960) is an Argentine heavy metal singer with basque origins known for his work with bands like V8 and Logos.

 Biography

 Early years

 Alberto Zamarbide began his career as a vocalist in the band WC, with July Morano as guitarist and songwriter of the group.
 This line up also had Gustavo Rowek on drums.
-After a year of work and some shows in Buenos Aires, he organized together with Ricardo Iorio what would be the first heavy metal festival held in Argentina in March 1981, at the headquarters of Athletic Club Argentinos Juniors in the neighborhood of the cemetery, Buenos Aires.
+After a year of work and some shows in Buenos Aires, he organized together with Ricardo Iorio what would be the first heavy metal festival held in Argentina in March 1982, at the headquarters of Chacarita Juniors in the neighborhood of the cemetery, Buenos Aires.
 Zamarbide soon leaves the group and goes to Brazil for a while.

 V8

 On his return, he found Ricardo Iorio, who invited him to sing in V8.
 Since then Zamarbide and Iorio worked together, through all the formations of the band.
 With the first next Osvaldo Civile and recorded Rowek Luchando Por El Metal (1983), and Un Paso Mas En La Batalla (1985), then this training is disintegrating, enter Miguel Roldán on guitar and Adrian Cenci on drums and recorded together El Fin De Los Inicuos (1987), the last V8 studio album.
 In a spiritual quest in the midst of an internal climate of addictions and lack of control, he converted to Evangelicalism.